- Antique Diamonds

 - Cullinan III is a 94.4-carat pear with the uninspired name Lesser Star of Africa, commonly worn as a brooch with Cullinan IV by the British Queen.

-- Cullinan IV 63.6-carat square diamond with the same bizarre name, the Lesser Star of Africa, that in 1958 made a trip to Amsterdam on a sweaty neck of Queen Mary with the purpose of taunting Louis Asscher, whose uncle had cut the diamond almost 50 years prior.
+- Cullinan IV 63.6-carat square diamond with the same bizarre name, the Lesser Star of Africa, that in 1958 made a trip to Amsterdam on the sweaty neck of Queen Mary to taunt Louis Asscher, whose uncle had cut the diamond almost 50 years prior.

 - Cullinan V is an 18.8-carat heart shape part of Devant de corsage covering Queen Mary’s flabby potbelly she wore to the Delhi Durbar in 1911.